kingsdigitallab/alice-thornton/frontend/index.md

 work of Alice Thornton and, in due course, will host a fully searchable digital edition of all four of her autobiographical texts.

 You can now access our [partial release](/books/viewer/?p0.vi=modern), in both semi-diplomatic and modernised versions, and our second release of the [search function](/entities/).
+Feedback is very welcome as we work towards our final release in February 2025; see the icon on the bottom right.

 {% comment %}
 <a class="button-hp" href="#who">